Meta Ads API MCP server

 Stats

-Meta Ads MCP server provides a standardized interface for AI models to interact with Meta Ads API, allowing Large Language Models (LLMs) to retrieve performance data, analyze ad campaigns, and deliver strategic insights for Facebook, Instagram, and other Meta advertising platforms.
+The Meta Ads MCP server enables AI models to access, analyze, and manage Meta advertising campaigns through a standardized interface.
+It allows language models to retrieve performance data, visualize ad creatives, and provide strategic insights for Facebook, Instagram, and other Meta platforms.

 Installation